 He has specific expertise in connection with the application of gambling law to new technologies, including in relation to e-sports and social gaming.

-Michael Sarquis was appointed Executive Director of the Office of Liquor and Gaming Regulation (OLGR) as of 1 July 2008, having formerly held the position of Executive Director of the Queensland Office of Gaming Regulation (QOGR) from October 2006.
+Mike Sarquis was appointed Executive Director of the Office of Liquor and Gaming Regulation (OLGR) as of 1 July 2008, having formerly held the position of Executive Director of the Queensland Office of Gaming Regulation (QOGR) from October 2006.
 His responsibilities include managing the gaming and liquor regulatory licensing and compliance regimes and implementing the responsible gambling strategy and harm minimisation programs.
 The position also has responsibility for the administration of the Gambling Community Benefit Fund.

 Mike’s qualifications include a Bachelor of Business (Accountancy) from the then Queensland Institute of Technology and a Graduate Diploma of Business (Professional Accounting) from the Queensland University of Technology.

 Morgan Stewart is an outcome focused and influencing C-Suite leader.
 Morgan is the CEO of Club Taree, an amalgamated RSL and Golf club, which has grown into the destination of choice in the Manning Valley for experience, service and quality.
 Morgan has over 25 years of experience in Hospitality, Registered Clubs and Casinos across a wide range of foci including

 Natasha Mann is the Executive Director at Liquor & Gaming NSW.
 She leads the Regulatory Policy and Strategy Branch – providing policy advice to Government, driving strategic initiatives and planning, and responsible for program implementation, monitoring, evaluation and organisational governance for the NSW Regulator.